 In areas beset with water insecurity, women's empowerment is lower.
 In Burkina Faso, in piloting the Empowerment in WASH Index (Dickin et al. 2021), REACH highlighted empowerment of women and men was associated with access to more climate resilient water sources, but in different ways.
 For men, those who were empowered were less likely to rely on vulnerable unprotected water sources.
-For women, those who were empowered were less on there was a break-down or by the container.
+For women, those who were empowered were more likely to pay an annual fee for water use, rather than only when there was a break-down or by the container.
 These interactions between gender, hazard exposure and resilience require further study.